-Note: If you are wanting to transfer all your bitcoins in a wallet to a completely new wallet, we have a dedicated How To Transfer Bitcoin To Another Wallet guide for that.
+Note: If you are wanting to transfer all the bitcoin in your wallet to a completely new wallet, we have a dedicated How To Transfer Bitcoin To Another Wallet guide for that.

 Before You Send Anything…